NOBITA2023/SH2K9/README.md

 </p>
 <br/><br/>

-<h1 align="center">SH2K9 V1</h1>
+<h1 align="center">NOBITA V1</h1>
 <p align="center">      ACCOUNT CLONER FOR TERMUX USERS</p>

-## ***About SH2K9 V1***:
+## ***About NOBITA V1***:

-SH2K9 is a python based cloning script.
+NOBITA is a python based cloning script.
 You can clone unlimited Bangladeshi facebook accounts by using this tool.
 This tool works on any Android devices without root.

 ## Install on Termux :
 ```